-There are close to 17 million cancer survivors in the U.S., and this population continues to grow.
+There are over 18 million cancer survivors in the U.S., and this population continues to grow.
+A person is considered to be a cancer survivor from the time of diagnosis until the end of life.

 Survivors are living longer and many are elderly, with chronic medical conditions that also require care.